How sitting is killing us

 Studies show movement is linked to improved concentration and greater productivity, and just 10 minutes of movement is all it takes to increase mental focus.

-Moving muscles pumps fresh blood and oxygen to the brain, which releases mood-enhancing chemicals.
+Moving muscles pump blood and oxygen to the brain, which releases mood-enhancing chemicals.

-This is why you need yoga in your workplace.
-However, it’s just one initiative that more forward-thinking companies are implementing, along with ‘walking meetings and standing desks, according to Duncan Selbie, chief executive of Public Health England.
+This is why incorporating Yoga into your workplace is beneficial.
+However, it’s just one initiative that more forward-thinking companies are implementing, along with walking meetings and standing desks, according to Duncan Selbie, chief executive of Public Health England.

 Is your office in need of a health and wellness injection?
 Are tempers frayed, is discontent brewing and illness prevalent?

-A short yoga class once or twice, three times a week, even daily, could solve workplace blues, office bickering and rising levels of sick leave.
-From 45 minutes to an hour of yoga before work to start the day well, to a lunchtime class to recharge the batteries, or an unwinding session after work.
+A short Yoga class, once or twice a week, or even daily, could help alleviate workplace blues, office bickering, and rising levels of absenteeism due to illness.
+From 45 minutes to an hour of Yoga before work to start the day well, to a lunchtime class to recharge the batteries, or an unwinding session after work.

-Yoga lifts spirits and energy levels and boosts concentration, brain function, and productivity.
-Yoga can release the stress and tension that builds up in the body from long days sitting at the desk and soothe racing minds.
+Yoga elevates spirits and energy levels, boosting concentration, brain function, and productivity.
+Yoga can release the stress and tension that builds up in the body from long days spent sitting at the desk and soothe a racing mind.

-We provide short yoga courses/Yoga Retreats for busy professionals who know that looking after their well-being is critical for productivity and high performance.
+We offer short Yoga courses/Yoga Retreats for busy professionals who recognise that prioritising their well-being is essential for achieving productivity and high performance.

 AYM Goa